mikenakis/Public/immutability/README.md

 ## License

 This creative work is explicitly published under ***No License***.
 This means that I remain the exclusive copyright holder of this creative work, and you may not do anything with it other than view its source code and admire it.
 More information here: [michael.gr - Open Source but No License.](https://blog.michael.gr/2018/04/open-source-but-no-license.html)

-If you would like to do anything more with this creative work, contact me.
+If you would like to do anything with this creative work, contact me.

 ## Coding style